orthohincom/phpbb-navbar/README.md

 Upload orthohin directory to your board's ext directory.
 Enable the extension in ACP.

+### Changelog:
+Version 1.0.2
+Changelog:
+-> Added support for template variables in html field.

+Version: 1.0.1
+Changelog:
+-> fixed an sql error while editing sub-menu item.
+-> fixed an issue where text inside the dropdown box are bigger than the dropdown box itself.

 #### [Support topic at phpbb.com](https://www.phpbb.com/community/viewtopic.php?f=456&t=2438676)

 ### Resources Used: